 When do we do research?

-We mostly do research during interterm and over the summer.
+We do research only during January and over the summer.
 We do not do research during the academic year.

 Do I need any experience?